Canillas De Aceituno

 Caving in La Fajara Caves

 La Fajara cave is an approximately 1 kilometre deep cave at the source of the Rio Bermuza.
+It’s for thrill seekers and is dangerous.
 It can be found just outside Canillas de Aceituno, within reasonable walking distance, although it’s possible to park quite close to the mouth of the cave.

 The first thing you see once you’ve scrambled down the track to the bottom of the river gorge is what looks like the entrance of the cave (a large opening) but it’s deceptive.
 If you explore to the left of the visible cave, where the vegetation is at its greenest, you’ll find the entrance to La Fajara cave.